JEDemets/EnsimagOpenstackG7/README.md

 It's used to retrieve information for the user status by _Service Button_ and _Service Main_.
 It answer to GET request searching for the status of the setted userID

-* **Sevice Identification**
+* **Service Identification**

 It's the interface between the _Main Server_ and the Database (integrated into it).
-He retrieve for the userID information about it as Name and Surname.

-------> ATTENTION ADD DATABASE PART
+It stores and retrieves general information about users and keeps track of their activities site.
+Its activity data are particularly focused on checking that each user should be able to play and "get his gift" only once.
+Further tentatives to play again will be stopped with a message showing the gift already obtained, as the database keeps this information as well.
+The MySQL system relays on Debian OS

 * **Service Main**